 Your academic attitude is a major factor in your success at King University.
-You share responsibility, along with your professor and other students, for creating a productive learning environment.
-This responsibility includes behaving courteously and respectfully toward your professors and your classmates and becoming self-disciplined in your learning.
+You share responsibility, along with your professor, staff and other students, for creating a productive learning environment.
+This responsibility includes behaving courteously and respectfully toward your professors, staff and your classmates and becoming self-disciplined in your learning and interactions with others.